Champagne Papi (Atlanta): Critical reviews

-"Champagne Papi" received extremely positive reviews from critics.
+"Champagne Papi" received critical acclaim.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating for the episode, based on 10 reviews, with an average rating of 8.1/10.
 The site's consensus states: "While not quite as surreal as its preceding episode, 'Champagne Papi' delivers an effective and entertaining critique of social media obsession and vanity."

 Joshua Alston of The A.V.
 Club gave the episode a "B" and wrote, "'Champagne Papi' is a weird comedown after the tense mindfuck that is 'Teddy Perkins', neither wildly inventive as that episode or as intimate as 'Value'.
 It's a grab bag of frequently fun moments (including that killer final line), but it doesn't do enough to illuminate a character I always want more of."

 Alan Sepinwall of Uproxx wrote, "So, no, it wasn't 'Teddy Perkins 2: The Secret of the Ooze', but there was no way it could be, and 'Champagne Papi' was quite fine in its own right."
 Hanh Nguyen of IndieWire wrote, "Although seemingly more straightforward than the horrifying 'Teddy Perkins', Thursday's episode 'Champagne Papi' goes deep and questions the very nature of reality."

 Matt Miller of Esquire wrote, "It's a visual re-creation of 'Hotline Bling' told from the woman's perspective.
 Van and all her friends just want to get a picture with Drake for the 'Gram, but nothing goes exactly how they planned."
 Bryan Washington of Vulture gave the episode a 4 star rating out of 5 and wrote, "We don't end up learning much about Van in this episode, but she learns a little more about herself.
 There's the hype before the show, there's the posturing throughout, and then there's the walking back to your car afterward: a journey we all make alone, at the end of the day, stuck inside of our own heads.
 It isn't the most that we could ask for, but considering what we've already been given, I think that it's enough for now."

 Leigh-Anne Jackson of The New York Times wrote, "It's both a big-picture observation and a critique of the posturing - social media-fueled and otherwise - of the partygoers around the characters."
-Jacob Oller of Paste gave the episode a 8.5 out of 10 rating and praised Powell's performance, "At the end of the night you're gonna be walking home with the rest of the losers on your own social rung, so you might as well take the revelations where you can.
+Jacob Oller of Paste gave the episode an 8.5 out of 10 rating and praised Powell's performance, "At the end of the night you're gonna be walking home with the rest of the losers on your own social rung, so you might as well take the revelations where you can.
 And in that, there may be meaning.
 Even a terrible party can be worth something."
 Miles Surrey of The Ringer wrote, "On most shows, that would be perceived as a metaphor.
 But on Atlanta, where NBA players drive invisible cars, Michael Vick is ready to race you for cash outside a nightclub, and Justin Bieber is black, perhaps it's literal.
 Maybe Van's right: Maybe there is no Drake."